Frobenius nonclassical hypersurfaces: Lower bounds on degree and Hermitian surfaces

-\begin{proof} The proof is similar to the proof of Lemma~\ref{lemma:weak-bertini-n>=4}.
+\begin{proof} The proof is similar to that of Lemma~\ref{lemma:weak-bertini-n>=4}.
 The only difference is that we need to apply a refined bound on the number of $\bF_q$-points on $X$ by Homma and Kim \cite{HK13_bound}.
-The theorem \cite{HK13_bound}*{Theorem~1.2} in the case of surfaces states that
+The theorem \cite{HK13_bound}*{Theorem~1.2} in the case of surfaces asserts that

 provided that $X$ has no $\bF_q$-linear component.
-Because $X$ is smooth at $\bF_q$-points, it has at most one $\bF_q$-plane as a component.
-Thus, we proceed according to two cases.
+Since $X$ has degree $\geq 2$ and is smooth at all $\bF_q$-points, it contains at most one $\bF_q$-plane counted with multiplicity.
+This implies that $X$ contains an $\bF_q$-irreducible components $X'$ satisfying the assumptions of the lemma.
+Hence, by replacing $X$ with $X'$ if necessary, we can assume that $X$ is irreducible over $\bF_q$.
+This in turn allows us to apply~\eqref{eq:hk-bound-surfaces} directly.